im0tep/pyviscosity/README.md

 # pyviscosity

 This repo contains a tool to predict shear viscosities directly from input CAS numbers or SMILES strings.
-Using RDKit and NumPy, it assigns functional groups via chemical logic (e.g. distinguishing alcohols, ethers, amides) to obtain Hsu/Joback group contributions and estimate viscosities, providing a practical cheminformatics tool for benchmarking molecular dynamics simulations when experimental data are sparse.
+Using RDKit and NumPy, it assigns functional groups via chemical logic (e.g. distinguishing alcohols, ethers, amides) to obtain Hsu/Joback group contributions and estimate viscosities, providing a practical cheminformatics tool for benchmarking molecular dynamics simulations.

 # Example usage